-Lorraine Duffy Merkl is a published author, freelance journalist, blogger and advertising creative director/copywriter for print, television, radio and interactive media.
+Lorraine Duffy Merkl is a published author, freelance journalist, and advertising creative director/copywriter.

-She’s written two novels: Back To Work She Goes (2013) and Fat Chick (2009), both published by The Vineyard Press.
+She’s written three novels: The Last Single Woman in New York City (2022) published by Heliotrope Books, Back To Work She Goes (2013), and Fat Chick (2009), both published by The Vineyard Press.

-Lorraine Duffy Merkl hails from the Bronx, New York.
+Lorraine Duffy Merkl hails from the Bronx borough of New York City.
 She received her A.B. from Fordham University.
-Post-grad she supplemented her education with advertising courses at The School of Visual Arts and creative writing classes at NYU.
-She currently resides in Manhattan with her husband, son and daughter.
+She currently resides in Manhattan with her husband, son, and daughter.